bsmitty5000/bsmitty5000.github.io/_posts/2016-02-06-Stock-Market-Predictions-Using-Scrapy-and-SVMs.md

             return df

 Near the top of the script I also run a few lines to read in the S&P data I downloaded from Yahoo finance.
 It's just a csv file, so I was able to use the following line.
-I got this method from Udacity's Machine Learning for Trading course:
+I got this method from Udacity's Machine Learning for Trading course (I had to manually drop Dec 24th, since apparently the market was open Christmas Eve, but there was no corresponding data from Bloomberg):

     market_df = pd.read_csv('sp_500_2014.csv', index_col="Date",
                             parse_dates=True, usecols=['Date','Open','Close'],
                             na_values=['nan'])

+    market_df = market_df.drop(pd.to_datetime('2014-12-24'))

 The process of deciding which words to look for when training and testing the data in the SVM I got from Andrew Ng's Coursera course, in the SVM assignment.
 Basically, all the keywords are tallied and the top 50 are chosen to be the feature set.
 Here's how I did that part:

     word_dict = dict()